birromer/forest/site/content/post/2022-11-28-Two generals problem.md

 However, one can see that no number of messages will be enough for this to be agreed upon, as the resulting scenario after a message is received or lost is the same for those who sent it.
 Another confirmation will be required and this process will never end.
 The delay is not considered here, as this problem is impossible even without taking this into consideration.
-It is possible to see in image <fig:complex_generals> the possible states.
+It is possible to see in the image bellow the possible states.

 <a id="figure--fig:complex-generals"></a>